-Frey Trail is a 3.3 mile lightly trafficked out and back trail located near Santo Domingo Pueblo, NM that features a great forest setting and is rated as moderate.
+Frey Trail is a 3.3 mile lightly trafficked out and back trail located near Santo Domingo Pueblo, New Mexico that features a great forest setting and is rated as moderate.
 The trail is primarily used for hiking and trail running and is accessible from April until October.

 The trail begins at Juniper Campground and makes its way to the edge of the canyon where it switchbacks down to the canyon floor (>550' elevation change).
 The trail provides excellent bird's eye views of Tyuonyi as well as a foot route from the campground to the visitor center.
 A somewhat strenuous trail at any time, it can be exceedingly difficult in summer as there is little shelter from the sun along the trail.
 Be sure and always carry plenty of water. ***You can return the way you came, or, if the shuttle is running, you can ride the shuttle back to the campground.***

 The Frey Trail is a trail that leads from the upper parking area to the main ruin trail system in Bandelier National Monument.
 There is a shuttle that provides round trip rides from the upper lot to the visitor center in the bottom of the canyon.

 We had arrived early to the park so we got a spot in the lower lot, but my daughter and I wanted to hike up the canyon wall.
 The trail is steep while you are climbing out of the canyon but the views of the ruins and the surrounding canyon are well worth it.

 Once you get to the top, the trail flattens out and you can make some good time across the top among the pinion and ponderosa pines.

 At 1.6 miles it is not too long of a trail but it interconnects with a lot of other trail loops.
 If you are feeling good, hike up the Frey Trail and have someone pick you up at the top.
 If you prefer going down, which always seems harder on my knees, walk from the upper lot and take the shuttle back up to the top.